Hyperthermophile: Metabolism

-Hyperthermophiles have a great diversity in metabolism including chemolithoautotrophs and chemoorganoheterotrophs, while there are not phototrophic hyperthermophiles known.
-Sugar catabolism involves non-phosphorylated versions of the Entner-Doudoroff pathway some modified versions of the Embden-Meyerhof pathway, the canonical Embden-Meyerhof pathway is present only in hyperthermophilic Bacteria but not Archaea.
+Hyperthermophiles have a great diversity in metabolism including chemolithoautotrophy and chemoorganoheterotrophy, while there are no phototrophic hyperthermophiles known.
+Sugar catabolism involves non-phosphorylated versions of the Entner-Doudoroff pathway some modified versions of the Embden-Meyerhof pathway, the canonical Embden-Meyerhof pathway being present only in hyperthermophilic bacteria but not archaea.

-Most of informations about sugar catabolism came from observation on Pyrococcus furiosus.
-It grows on many different sugars such as starch, maltose, and cellobiose, that once in the cell they are transformed in glucose, but they can use even others organic substrate as carbon and energy source.
-Some evidences showed that glucose is catabolysed by a modified Embden-Meyerhof pathway, that is the canonical version of well-known glycolysis, present in both eukaryotes and bacteria.
+Most of what is known about sugar catabolism in hyperthermophiles comes from observation on Pyrococcus furiosus.
+It grows on many different sugars such as starch, maltose, and cellobiose, that once in the cell are transformed to glucose, but other organic substrates can be used as carbon and energy sources.

-Some differences discovered concerned the sugar kinase of starting reactions of this pathway: instead of conventional glucokinase and phosphofructokinase, two novel sugar kinase have been discovered.
+Some differences discovered concerned the sugar kinases of starting reactions of this pathway: instead of conventional glucokinase and phosphofructokinase, two novel sugar kinases have been discovered.
 These enzymes are ADP-dependent glucokinase (ADP-GK) and ADP-dependent phosphofructokinase (ADP-PFK), they catalyse the same reactions but use ADP as phosphoryl donor, instead of ATP, producing AMP.

 Adaptations

 As a rule, hyperthermophiles do not propagate at 50 °C or below, some not even below 80 or 90º.
 Although unable to grow at ambient temperatures, they are able to survive there for many years.
-Based on their simple growth requirements, hyperthermophiles could grow on any hot water-containing site, even on other planets and moons like Mars and Europa.
-Thermophiles-hyperthermophiles employ different mechanisms to adapt their cells to heat, especially to the cell wall, plasma membrane and its biomolecules (DNA, proteins, etc):
+Based on their simple growth requirements, hyperthermophiles could grow in any hot water-containing site, potentially even on other planets and moons like Mars and Europa.
+Thermophiles and hyperthermophiles employ different mechanisms to adapt their cells to heat, especially to the cell wall, plasma membrane, and its biomolecules (DNA, proteins, etc.):